-The following list shows the publications in the IBM 2216 library, arranged according to tasks.
+The following shows the publications in the IBM 2216 library, arranged according to tasks.

+Common Tasks and the IBM 2216 Library

 Table 0-1.
-Hardcopy Publications that Are Shipped with the 2216

-These documents are shipped in hardcopy and are also contained on the 2216 CD-ROM, SK2T-0405.

-Planning

-GA27-4105 2216 Nways Multiaccess Connector Introduction and Planning Guide

-This book explains how to prepare for installation, select the hardware that you want to purchase, and specifications for the hardware and software for your network.
+Ha rdcopy Publications that Are Shipped with the 2216 These documer CD-ROM, SK21 nts are shipped in hardcopy and are also contained on the 2216 F-0405.
+Planning GA27-4105 2216 Nways Multiaccess Connector Introduction and Planning Guide This book explains how to prepare for installation and select the hard- ware that you want to purchase.
+It includes specifications for the hard- ware and software for your network.
 It also provides information on the management of routing networks.

-Installation

-GA27-4106 2216 Nways Multiaccess Connector Installation and Initial its installation.

-Configuration Guide

-This booklet explains how to install the IBM 2216 and verify

-GX27-3988 2216 Nways Multiaccess Connector Hardware Configuration

-Quick Reference

-This reference card is used for entering and saving hardware configuration information used to determine the correct state of an IBM 2216.

-Diagnostics and Maintenance

-SY27-0350 2216 Nways Multiaccess Connector Service and Maintenance Manual

-This book provides instructions for diagnosing problems with and repairing the IBM 2216.
+Installation GA27-4106 2216 Nways Multiaccess Connector Installation and Initial Configura- tion Guide This booklet explains how to install the IBM 2216 and verify its installa- tion.
+GX27-3988 2216 Nways Multiaccess Connector Hardware Configuration Quick Reference This reference card is used for entering and saving hardware config- uration information used to determine the correct state of an IBM 2216.
+Diagnostics an nd Maintenance SY27-0350 2216 Nways Multiaccess Connector Service and Maintenance Manual This book provides instructions for diagnosing problems with and repairing the IBM 2216.
+Safety SD21-0030 Caution: Safety Information-Read This First This book provides translations of caution and danger notices appli- cable to the installation and maintenance of a IBM 2216.

-Safety

-SD21-0030 Caution: Safety Information-Read This First

-This book provides translations of caution and danger notices applicable to the installation and maintenance of a IBM 2216.

 Table 0-2.
-Softcopy Publications that Are Shipped on the CD-ROM

-Operations and Network Management

-The following list shows the books that support the Nways Multiprotocol Access Services program.

-SC30-3886 Nways Multiprotocol Access Services Software User's Guide

-This book explains how to:

-- Configure, monitor, and use the Nways Multiprotocol Access Services software. - Use the Nways Multiprotocol Access Services commandline router user interface to configure and monitor the network interfaces and link-layer protocols shipped with the IBM 2216.

-SC30-3884 Nways Multiprotocol Access Services Protocol Configuration and Monitoring Reference, Volume 1

-SC30-3885 Nways Multiprotocol Access Services Protocol Configuration and Monitoring Reference, Volume 2

-These books describe how to access and use the Nways Multiprotocol Access Services command-line user interface to configure and monitor the routing protocol software shipped with the product.
+So ftcopy Publications that Are Shipped on the CD-ROM Operations and Network Management The following lis program. st shows the books that support the Nways Multiprotocol Access Services SC30-3886 Nways Multiprotocol Access Services Software User's Guide This book explains how to: Configure, monitor, and use the Nways Multiprotocol Access Services software.
+Use the Nways Multiprotocol Access Services command-line router user interface to configure and monitor the network interfaces and link-layer protocols shipped with the IBM 2216.
+SC30-3884 Nways Multiprotocol Access Services Protocol Configuration and Moni- toring Reference, Volume 1 SC30-3885 Nways Multiprotocol Access Services Protocol Configuration and Moni- toring Reference, Volume 2 These books describe how to access and use the Nways Multiprotocol Access Services command-line user interface to configure and monitor the routing protocol software shipped with the product.
 They include information about each of the protocols that the device supports.

-SC30-3682 Nways Event Logging System Messages Guide

-This book contains a listing of the error codes that can occur, along with descriptions and recommended actions to correct the errors.
+SC30-3682 Nways Event Logging System Messages Guide This book contains a listing of the error codes that can occur, along with descriptions and recommended actions to correct the errors.
+Configuration GC30-3830 Configuration Program User's Guide This book discusses how to use the Nways Multiprotocol Access Ser- vices Configuration Program.

-Configuration

-GC30-3830 Configuration Program User's Guide

-This book discusses how to use the Nways Multiprotocol Access Services Configuration Program.